Wilhelm Schüchter: Early years

-Born in Bonn, Schüchter studied piano at the Hochschule für Musik Köln, composition with Philipp Jarnach, and orchestral conducting with Hermann Abendroth.
-His debut was at the Landestheater Coburg Mascagni's Cavalleria rusticana and Leoncavallo's Pagliacci.
+Born in Siegburg on 15 December 1911, Schüchter studied piano at the Hochschule für Musik Köln, composition with Philipp Jarnach, and orchestral conducting with Hermann Abendroth.
+His debut as a conductor was at the Landestheater Coburg Mascagni's Cavalleria rusticana and Leoncavallo's Pagliacci.

 In 1940, he was at the Mainfranken Theater Würzburg, a year later he worked at the Stadttheater Aachen under Herbert von Karajan.
-In 1943, he was first Kapellmeister of the Theater am Nollendorfplatz in Berlin.
+In 1943, he was first Kapellmeister of the Theater am Nollendorfplatz, the municipal opera of Berlin.
 From 1945 to 1957, he was second conductor under Hans Schmidt-Isserstedt of the Sinfonieorchester von Radio Hamburg, in 1956 named NDR Sinfonieorchester.
 From 1953 to 1955, he was also principal conductor of the Nordwestdeutsche Philharmonie in Herford.
-Since 1959 he conducted the NHK Symphony Orchestra.
-His last position was in 1962 Generalmusikdirektor of the Dortmunder Philharmoniker, since 1966 also Intendant of the Dortmund Opera.
-He improved the quality of the orchestra and opened the new Opernhaus Dortmund with a performance of Der Rosenkavalier of Strauss, with Elisabeth Grümmer as Marschallin, Teresa Żylis-Gara as Octavian and Kurt Böhme as Ochs.
-In 1967, he conducted the premiere of the opera Eli by Walter Steffens after the drama of Nelly Sachs, a commission of the city of Dortmund.
+From 1959 he conducted the NHK Symphony Orchestra in Tokyo.